lukaszhanusik/castled/docs/docs/getting-started/Destinations/configure-salesforce.md

 ## Creating an app connection

-Castled establishes connection to your salesforce destination via oauth.
-Select Salesforce as the source type and you will be redirected to the Salesforce login screen.
+Castled establishes connection to your salesforce destination via OAuth.
+Select Salesforce as the source type, enter the OAuth ClientID and ClientSecret of the connected app.
+You will be redirected to the Salesforce login screen.
 Login via salesforce to create an app connection in Castled.

+Follow the steps [here](https://docs.datawatch.com/swarm/desktop/Generating_a_Client_ID_and_ClientSecret_Key_for_Salesforce_Connections.htm) to create a new connected app in salesforce and accesss the oauth ClientID and Client Secret.

 ## Creating a sync pipeline